jbriaux/c-bittrex/README.md

 Todo
 -------------
 What's left to do:
-- add a thread scanning input for bot mode in order to be able to stop it properly (so far in bot mode, you need to kill with Ctrl+C)
 - add a makefile and automatic tests (tests added)
 - add a new call : --volumeonrange start_date end_date (buy and sell detailed volumes)